Born and Bred: Locations

 The exterior shots of the early series were filmed primarily in and around East Lancashire, mainly in the village of Downham, but some scenes were shot in Helmshore and others in Settle, North Yorkshire.
 Two railway scenes were filmed on the East Lancashire Railway, but the main railway scenes were shot on the Keighley and Worth Valley Railway.

+Antique shop scene is in Rawtenstall, Lancashire.

 Home releases

-In March 2012 the entire series was re-released on DVD in the UK (Region 2) by Acorn Media UK.
+In March 2012, the entire series was re-released on DVD in the UK (Region 2) by Acorn Media UK.